Several counts in Northern Ireland look to be on a knife edge

 The UUP is increasingly hopeful former Stormont health minister Robin Swann can take a seat from the DUP in South Antrim.

-Sinn Fein looks set for a fierce fight with the UUP in the ever-close Fermanagh and South Tyrone count, where former RCN general secretary Pat Cullen stood for the republican party against Ulster Unionist councillor Diana Armstrong.
+Sinn Fein is confident it can hold off the UUP in the ever-close Fermanagh and South Tyrone count, where former RCN general secretary Pat Cullen stood for the republican party against Ulster Unionist councillor Diana Armstrong.

-As votes continued to be counted, Ms Armstrong said she was feeling “very confident” of victory.

-Asked if Sinn Fein was nervous about the result in the constituency, Michelle O’Neill said: “We’re feeling very confident that it has been a good poll from us across the board but its very early in the evening.”
+Asked if Sinn Fein was nervous about the result in the constituency, Sinn Fein vice president Michelle O’Neill said: “We’re feeling very confident that it has been a good poll from us across the board but it’s very early in the evening.”

-Ms O’Neill also expressed confidence that Cathal Mallaghan would be elected in Mid Ulster, adding: “The politics of this election was very much about the politics here at home, about making the Executive and the Assembly work.”
+Ms O’Neill added: “The politics of this election was very much about the politics here at home, about making the Executive and the Assembly work.”

 All eyes are on the race for the greatest number of seats across Northern Ireland, with the potential of Sinn Fein cementing its position as the largest party in the region, having come out on top in the last Assembly and local council polls.